Spanish Missions of California

-California Missions is an online resource for information about the twenty-one beautiful missions that line the state of California.
+California Missions is an online resource to inform about the twenty-one beautiful Spanish missions that line the State of California.
 From San Diego to Sonoma, each historical mission has a colorful two-hundred-year-old story to tell.
-Our goal is to educate and inform students, teachers, and Internet visitors alike, about the fascinating history that is contained inside their massive adobe walls.
-The heritage left by the Missions and their Founding Fathers survives today and shapes the modern State of California.
+Our goal is to educate and inform students, teachers, and Internet visitors alike about the fascinating history hidden inside their massive adobe walls.
+The heritage left by the Spanish Missions and their Founding Fathers survives today and shapes the modern State of California.
+The Spanish missions of California are now an important part of our State’s history and remind us of the past.

 Spanish Missions in California